For Students in Cases of Alleged Discrimination on the Basis of a Disability

 Attempts to informally resolve the contested decision or act should occur within thirty (30) calendar days of the contested decision or act.
 If the issue cannot be resolved by communication, education, and/or negotiation to the student’s satisfaction through the informal process, the student may follow the formal process set forth below.

-(1) The student may file in writing a formal grievance with the Dean of the Faculty for academic issues or Dean of Students (hereafter referred to as "the Dean”) for student life issues.
+(1) The student may file in writing a formal grievance with Dr. Kristi Kneas, the Dean for Academic Affairs and Faculty Development for academic issues or Marianne Calenda, the Vice President for Student Life and Dean of Students (hereafter referred to as "the Dean”) for student life issues.
 The grievance statement should be as specific as possible regarding the decision or action(s) that precipitated the grievance (date, place, and people involved), efforts made to settle the matter informally, and the remedy sought.

 (2) The Dean shall forward a copy of the grievance statement to all parties involved within one week of the receipt of the statement.
 The Dean will also provide a copy of the grievance statement to the Director of Disability Services who will be involved in resolution of the grievance as appropriate.